muhd-umer/i-poet/README.md

-# IoT Power Optimization with Reinforcement Learning
+# Intelligent IoT Power Optimization

 This project explores the use of Reinforcement Learning (RL) to optimize power consumption in an IoT system.
 The system consists of: